 Building your career portfolio starts in high school.
 Students who seek out leadership opportunities, participate in community service or engage in learning outside of school demonstrate the initiative that employers are looking for!
-Check out the following opportunities for St. Joseph's students to develop an impressive portfolio that reflect stellar interpersonal and employability skills.
+Check out the following opportunities for St. Joseph's students to develop an impressive portfolio that reflects stellar interpersonal and employability skills.

 Green and Gold Getaway

-SHAD is a 27-day STEAM and entrepreneurship based enrichment program where participants live at a host university campus outside their hometown while engaging in experiential learning, sociocultural activities and community building.
+SHAD is a 27-day STEAM and entrepreneurship based enrichment program where participants live at a host university campus outside their hometown while engaging in experiential learning, socio-cultural activities and community building.
 Through lectures, workshops, labs and team projects, you will learn by doing and leave inspired, unleashed and connected with like-minded youth from across the country.
 Get a taste of university life living on campus at one of our 17 Canadian host universities while delving into a variety of topics under the guidance of renowned professionals and university professors.
-The SHAD program is designed for high school students (currently completing grade 10, 11 or 12).
+The SHAD program is designed for high school students (currently completing Grade 10, 11 or 12).
 The application deadline for the program is November 19.
 To apply, please visit SHAD.

-Company Program offers students (grade 10-12) the opportunity to experience the entire cycle of owning a business.
+Company Program offers students (Grade 10-12) the opportunity to experience the entire cycle of owning a business.
 Students who participate in Company Program will be working together with other Red Deer high school students on teams to develop their very own business plans and experience the running and shutting down of their business.
-These teams will work with local business mentors and meet at the Donald School Business throughout an eighteen week duration.
+These teams will work with local business mentors and meet at the Donald School Business throughout an 18-week duration.
 This is a fantastic opportunity to earn credits and gain eligibility for awards and scholarships attached to the program.
 For more information, contact Stephanie Jones at Junior Achievement at 780-239-4817 or firstname.lastname@example.org.

-Cybermentor is an online mentoring program for girls in grades 6 to 12 across Alberta.
+Cybermentor is an online mentoring program for girls in Grades 6 to 12 across Alberta.
 Girls chat with their mentor through a secure site, to learn about careers and opportunities in science and engineering, discover new interests and gain confidence.
 The mentors—inspiring women in diverse careers in science, technology, engineering and math—share their experience and motivate the next generation of female scientists and engineers.